-A feeding aversion is one of the most common reasons for physically well babies and children to reject feeds or meals and consume less than they need.
+A feeding aversion is one of the most common reasons for physically well babies and children to reject bottle/ breast or solids and consume less than they need.
 An unresolved feeding aversion can cause poor growth

 Babies can become averse to one, two or all three feeding methods, i.e., breastfeeding, bottle-feeding or eating solids.
 Typically, a baby who has developed a feeding aversion willingly eats only when ravenous, and then only a little.
 She’s tense and upset at feeding times.
 She might scream at the sight of the bottle, when placed into a feeding position, or at some point during the feed, for example after being burped.
 She stops sucking and turns away or arches her back in an upset manner.
 Some babies, who have become averse to feeding will feed better in a sleepy state because they’re then less aware that they’re feeding.